rmarable/ParallelClusterMaker/DISCLAIMER.md

 ## Disclaimer

-**This software is neither endorsed by nor supported by Amazon Web Services.**
+**This Open Source software is neither endorsed by nor supported by Amazon Web Services.**

 If you choose to use this Open Source software in production environments, please be forewarned that bugs may still be present, unexpected behavior